Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to investigate.

 This has been a huge improvement for us.
 The mail order was a huge stress, especially as we also had substitutions and ridiculous mess due to tiny misses on the scripts.
 (In NY State they can only fill 30 days for a stimulant unless Code B is written on the script.
 That was my favorite, esp since they charged the full 90-day price.
 After getting the med for a couple years, I’d think they would know it was a “long-term” Rx, which is what the code means, and do a better follow-up with the doctor.)

-It is worth checking your Target or CVS and see if they’ve been able to do long-term fills for others.
+It is worth checking with your local Target, Walgreen’s, or CVS to see if they’ve been able to provide long-term fills for others.
 I’ve found our local Target pharmacy to be very helpful.
 It’s easy to tell their hands are tied in some areas, but they do what they can.

 Q&A: Stimulant Prescription Home Delivery